bigcommerce/gruf/README.md

 It's important to maintain a safe blacklist should you decide to log parameters; gruf does no parameter sanitization on its own.
 We also recommend blacklisting parameters that may contain very large values (such as binary or json data).

-### Custom Instrumentors

-Similar to hooks, simply extend the `Gruf::Instrumentation::Base` class, and implement the `call` method.
-See the StatsD instrumentor for an example.

 ## Plugins